AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 How industrial Australian SMBs structure approval hierarchies and where standard accounting software falls short at scale.

 Accounting software for small business in Australia typically handles recording, reporting, and compliance well - but the approval hierarchy that sits in front of the ledger is where most industrial finance teams build their own informal structures.
+The delegation of authority for Australian SMBs guide covers how to formalise these structures before they break.
 How those hierarchies work at scale, who owns the rules, and what breaks when the business grows are questions that accounting software rarely answers on its own.

 For an industrial SMB processing 80–150 invoices per month across multiple suppliers, project codes, and cost centres, the hierarchy is where control lives.
 The accounting system records what happened.
 The hierarchy determines whether it should have happened at all.